The Right to Roam in Iceland

 You’ll be able to park up beside lakes and rivers and within sight of glaciers, volcanoes, and waterfalls.
 There will be campsites where you can walk to some of Iceland’s outdoor natural hot springs and pools.
 And others from where you’ll be able to hike off into the wilderness without setting a foot on the tarmac.
 In short camping in Iceland still feels very wild and free.
 The landscapes are incredible and when you camp they are right there outside your window or tent zipper!

 These campsites are also very well equipped to welcome campers of all types.
 If you have hired a motorhome for your travels you will find plenty of facilities for recharging and emptying waste.
 Campervans will find lots of level ground to park up on with hot showers and BBQ equipment available.
 While tent campers will enjoy grassy secluded areas with beautiful views.
 So when it comes to campsites in Iceland you really are spoiled for choice and very well accommodated.

 Camping under the Northern Lights in Iceland

 Having said that there is something very special about camping during winter.
 Snowy landscapes and quieter roads create a dreamy quality to a winter trip.
-Of course you won’t want to be pitching a tent in the depths of winter.
-Hiring a camper van equipped with an abasto heating system and sleeping bags is definitely the way to go.
+Of course, you won’t want to be pitching a tent in the depths of winter.
+Hiring a camper van equipped with a Webasto like heating system and sleeping bags is definitely the way to go.
 And for seeking out the Northern Lights a campervan with a specially installed skylight is the ultimate.
 Snuggle up in bed with a hot chocolate and drift off to sleep with the Aurora dancing through your dreams.